Update February 17, 2023 - Added information about OAuth connectors.

 When necessary, you can compare two model versions, for example, between two branches or two points of time within one branch.
 It is also possible to mark a model version with a name for easy communication.

-At the moment, it is not possible to rename a model or branch because that would cause a loss of history.
-Renaming a model or branch and still keeping track of its history is scheduled for the 2023.2 release.
+It is not possible to rename a model or branch because that would cause a loss of history.

 When you create a new model, the Software Factory will automatically add the MAIN branch.
 If it is a new work model, the Software Factory will automatically link default base models to it.
 Only branches without origin or default base models will be linked to the new work model.